 © Corner view of Goaldi Mosque.
 Photo Credit: Raw Hasan

-Architecture of Goaldi Mosque
+The Architecture of Goaldi Mosque

 The engrailed arched recess is carried on stunted octagonal pillars faceted at stages.
 Four round banded turrets at the outer corners rise up to the curvilinear cornice.
-Miniature arches with teracotta designs are placed below the cornice and above the entrance arches.
+Miniature arches with terracotta designs are placed below the cornice and above the entrance arches.

 How to visit Goaldi Mosque

 To visit Goaldi Mosque, take the road west from the 2nd gate of the Folk Arts Museum, go half a mile until Goaldi Bazar More and turn right.
 It is better if you take a rickshaw or an auto-rickshaw.
 It will take you directly to the mosque.